 We do not do custom models.
 Let me explain – we manufacture hundreds of chicken tractors each year and therefore we have become quite efficient allowing us to produce them at a reasonable cost.
-Any deviation from from the norm results in a much slower production rate.
+Any deviation from the norm results in a much slower production rate.
 The kind of changes we can make would be adding another door into the meshed sides, or doubling the length of a chicken tractor.
-The kind of things we cannot do is make a chicken tractor 30 cm taller than normal or 30 cm narrower as this changes the raw materials we need to use and changes the way the chicken tractor flat-packs.
+The kind of thing we cannot do is make a chicken tractor 30 cm taller than normal or 30 cm narrower as this changes the raw materials we need to use and changes the way the chicken tractor flat packs.

 What are the Warranties for your other products ?

 - Electric Poultry Nets and Electric Goat Nets: These products come with a 12-month warranty.